 For example, according to the London Stock Exchange, the biggest five companies by market capitalisation in the FTSE 100 Index are Unilever, AstraZeneca, HSBC, Diageo and Rio Tinto PLC, as shown below.

 From the list above, you can see that the FTSE 100 Index itself has a heavy weighting towards banks, pharmaceutical stocks and the energy sector.

 This is why investors may choose to be more selective about the stocks they invest in when stock trading.
-Let’s have a look at the top two.

 Largest FTSE 100 Company – Unilever (ULVR.L)

 At the time of writing Unilever was the largest company by market capitalisation listed on the London Stock Exchange and in the FTSE 100 Index.
-The Anglo-Dutch company also happens to be the third largest consumer goods company in the world.
+The Anglo-Dutch company also happens to be the third-largest consumer goods company in the world.

-You may even know some of the companies’ brands such as Dove, Magnum, Hellmann’s and more than 400 others!
+You may even know some of the companies’ brands such as Dove, Magnum, Hellmann’s, and more than 400 others!